lifechurch/example-go/README.md

   - dockerbuild
   - review
   - staging
+  - canary
   - production
+  - destroy-canary
   - taglatest
 ```
 This outlines the basic workflow of this pipeline.
 The process starts by committing code to a branch.
 We start with building the Go project in the build stage and saving the compiled artifacts in GitLab.
 In the dockerbuild stage, we build a container using those artifacts.
 In the review stage, we create a deployment in Kubernetes just for the current branch.
 Once the branch is merged into master and deleted, we delete the review-app deployment and the pipeline will start again at the beginning, but for the master branch.

 For the master branch, we will compile the Go code again in build, followed by building the Docker container in the dockerbuild stage.
 This time, it will skip the review stage, and deploy your master branch out as staging.
-When you want to deploy to production, just go to CI/CD->Pipelines and click the big play button to deploy out to production.
-Once it deploys to production, it will tag the docker image it just deployed with the latest tag.
+Next up is a canary deploy that you have to initiate manually from CI/CD->Pipelines.
+The canary deploy is a special stage that will only deploy manifests without the track label set to stable, so make sure your normal deployment manifest is tagged as such.
+Once you've verified the canary release is good, you can manually deploy to production by hitting that big play button again, and selecting production.
+Once it deploys to production, it will destroy the canary instances and then tag the docker image it just deployed with the latest tag.

 ```
 go_build: